How to Fry Eggs: 4 Delicious Types of Fried Eggs and How to Cook Them

 Featured with this recipe

-Different types of fried eggs are a quick and inexpensive way to get a healthy boost of protein, especially in the morning!
+Fried eggs are a quick and inexpensive way to get a healthy boost of protein, especially in the morning!
+More often than not, I start my day by grabbing the frying pan to whip up a quick and tasty breakfast of fried eggs.
 Eggs are simple to make and easy to cook in several different ways.
-A fried egg can be cooked in a variety of ways leaving the yolk runny or not.
-Create the best type of fried egg each morning to start your day off healthy and delicious!
+Whether you leave the yolk runny or hard, you can fry up your perfect egg to start your day off healthy and delicious!

 Fried eggs can be made in a variety of ways and in a variety of recipes.
-You can serve them on toast for breakfast, over rice, potatoes, over roasted vegetables, with steak… the possibilities are endless!
-My favorite way to have a fried egg is on some avocado toast with cheese and a slice of fresh tomato.
+You can serve them on toast for breakfast, over rice or potatoes, over roasted vegetables, with steak… the possibilities are endless!
+My favorite way to have a fried egg is on some toast with fresh sliced avocado, cheese, and a slice of fresh tomato.

 A carton of eggs, a stick of butter, and a frying pan on a counter top

 There are 4 basic ways of frying eggs and you have probably heard of most of them: Sunny side up, over easy, over medium, and over hard.
-We will go through each method in detail so you will get the perfect types of fried eggs, your favorite way, every time.
+We will go through each method in detail ,so you will get the perfect fried egg, your favorite way, every time.

-The nice thing about different types of fried eggs is they are basically all done the same way, just for different amounts of time.
-No matter what pan you use, keep the heat on low to medium-low heat.
+The nice thing about fried eggs is regardless the type you prefer, they are basically all cooked the same way, just for different amounts of time.
+Make sure to keep the heat on low to medium-low heat.
 Pan-frying over medium heat or medium-high heat will make your oil too hot and will discolor your eggs.

 A sunny side up fried egg being pierced with a fork